zxb2945/Learn-CS-by-yourself/CSLecture/Ultimate AWS Certified Solutions Architect Associate AWS认证课程.md

 Reader Endpoint

-Custom Endpoints: Define a subset of Aurora Instances as a Custom Endpoint.
+**Custom Endpoints**: Define a subset of Aurora Instances as a Custom Endpoint.
 Example-Run analytical queries on specific replicas.
 The reader endpoint is generally not used after defining Custom Endpoints.

 > 例题
 >